Effects of Hurricane Irma in Florida: Indian River County

-Wind gusts in Indian River County peaked at 67 mph at a WeatherFlow station near Grant-Valkaria.
-A total of 64,441 electrical customers were left without power, which was about 70% of the county.
-Heavy rainfall was reported in the county, with 14.15 in observed west of Vero Beach.
 A total of 12 people were rescued from floodwaters.
 The storm wrought minor damage to 72 structures in the county, while 6 others were inflicted with substantial impact.
 Damage estimates in the county reached approximately $1.5 million.

 Okeechobee County

 The storm produced wind gusts up to 71 mph in Okeechobee County at the county airport.
 About 90% of the county was left without electricity.
 Heavy rainfall left flooding in poor drainage areas, particularly in the vicinity of Fort Drum.
 Many roads were inundated and several retention ponds reached or exceeded capacity.
 A total of 8 homes were demolished, while 226 homes received minor damage and 99 others experienced significant structure impact.
 Irma caused approximately $157 million in damage in the county.
 One death occurred in the county due to pulmonary embolism.

 Osceola County

 The hurricane brought wind gusts up to 72 mph to Osceola County, which was observed at Poinciana High School in Poinciana.
 At least 65,002 out of 152,731 electrical customers in the county were left without power.
 Winds downed a number of trees and power lines, while structures such as mobile homes suffered extensive damage.
 Rainfall totals peaked at 12 in in Yeehaw Junction.
 Flooding reported in several cities in Osceola County.
 In Yeehaw Junction, many streets were inundated and retention ponds were filled to capacity or overflowed.
 At a 55 and older community in Kissimmee, at least 80% of mobile homes were no longer habitable due to water damage.
 Throughout the county, 3,934 businesses and dwellings suffered minor damage, 95 reported severe damage, and 23 others were destroyed.
 Damage in Osceola County totaled about $100 million.